euc-dev/euc-samples/UEM-Samples/Sensors/README.md

 ### Examples

-- **Basic**: this command shows all required fields and will scan the current directory and upload the samples to Workspace ONE UEM Console via the REST API using the credentials provided. ***The OrganizationGroupName parameter uses a search function.
+Basic: this command shows all required fields and will scan the current directory and upload the samples to Workspace ONE UEM Console via the REST API using the credentials provided. ***The OrganizationGroupName parameter uses a search function.
 If multiple Organization Groups are returned, a choice prompt will allow selection of the correct Origanization Group.***

    ```
    .\import_sensor_samples.ps1